Skip to content

 You will learn from experts in their field who are at the forefront of pharmacology, medicine or medical education.
 This includes external experts, our own clinical trials unit, pharmacology academics and our Health Professions Education Unit.

 The MSc programme is built around core modules that cover the fundamental principles of pharmacology, the clinical relevance of drugs for the major organ systems and the fundamental processes involved in clinical trials.
-Alongside the pharmacology component, there are core modules covering learning and teaching, assessment, and research methods to train educators of tomorrow.
+Alongside the pharmacology component, there are core modules covering learning and teaching, assessment, and research methods to train the educators of tomorrow.

 You will finish your year with us by conducting a significant research project focussing on generation of novel data to support and improve pharmacology education for both science or medical professions.
 We will support you to increase your chances of getting your work published.